 - Burr grinders produce more consistent grounds than do blade grinders

 - Manual burr grinders are fun, do a great job, and you will burn up nearly as many calories as what's in your cup of coffee.

 - Some experts insist on cleaning your grinder once a week.
 I don't clean mine more often than once a year.
 That being said, your coffee may taste slightly better if you cleaned it more often.
 I just use a small brush.
 On the other hand, if your changing beans or the grinder's setting regularly, then maybe you should clean it more often.

 Course or Fine Grind

-As stated above, fine grounds produce bolder and more bitter coffee.
-Where course grounds produce smoother (non-bitter), but less tasteful coffee.
+As stated above, fine grounds produce bolder and perhaps more bitter coffee.
+On the other hand, course grounds produce smoother (non-bitter), but less tasteful coffee.